Georgia State vs. UL Monroe NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Georgia State and its opponents have gone over the current 51-point total in four of five games this season.
+- Georgia State and its opponents have combined to score more than 51 points in four of five games this season.

 - UL Monroe's games have gone over 51 points in two opportunities this season.

-- These two squads surrender a combined 69.8 points per game, 18.8 more than this contest's over/under.
+- The 69.8 points per game these two squads have allowed their opponents to score this season are 18.8 more than the 51 total in this contest.

-- The Panthers and their opponents have scored an average of 58.3 points per game in 2021, 7.3 more than Saturday's total.
+- The average total in Panthers games this season is 58.3, 7.3 points more than Saturday's total of 51.

-- The 51-point total for this game is 2.5 points below the 53.5 points per game average total in Warhawks games this season.
+- The 53.5 PPG average total in Warhawks games this season is 2.5 points more than this game's over/under.

 Georgia State Stats and Trends

-- So far this year Georgia State has two wins against the spread.
+- Georgia State has covered the spread on two occasions this year.

-- Georgia State's games this year have gone over the total in four out of five opportunities (80%).
+- Georgia State's games this year have gone over the point total in 80% of its opportunities (four times in five games with a set point total).

 - The Panthers rack up 14.4 fewer points per game (17.4) than the Warhawks allow (31.8).